Python’s

 naturally return the first two results to be processed.
 To check this,

-one of which is detached by the first call to mccollect()
+one of which is detached by the first call to mccollect(), and so has

 jobs <- lapply (n, function (i) mcparallel (fn (i)))